-- It shows what your customers like and care about versus what they don’t like in your product.
+- It shows what your customers like and cares about versus what they don’t like in your product.

-- It also provides an opportunity to read what your customers think about the product or service and how they use it.
+- It also allows you to read your customers' thoughts about the product or service and how they use it.

-- Helps you publicly address them, resolve them and respond to their feedback, increasing your customer experience and making the customer feel that their valuable feedback is heard.
+- It helps you publicly address them in feedback forums, resolve them and respond to their feedback, increasing your customer experience and making the customer feel that their valuable feedback is heard.